Sayedalihassaan/yolov3_object_detection3/README.md

 ## ✅ To Do

-- [ ] Add bounding box visualization
+- [ ] Add bounding box drawing for detections
-- [ ] Support for webcam or video input
+- [ ] Add support for real-time webcam or video input
-- [ ] Display confidence scores
+- [ ] Show confidence scores and detected class labels

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](LICENSE).

 ---

+You can now save this content as `README.md` and push it to your GitHub repo.

+Would you like help modifying the Python script to draw the bounding boxes too?